 MORE THAN ONE DECISION MAKER

-In a typical firm with 100-500 employees, an average of 7 people are involved in most buying decisions. — Gartner Group
+In a typical firm with 100-500 employees, an average of 7 people is involved in most buying decisions. — Gartner Group

-Doing the due diligence is what will separate your team from the others.
+Doing due diligence is what will separate your team from the others.

 Inbound methodology for IT service companies to close deals is just not a great fit anymore, the leads we get from content marketing or mass email marketing don’t pan out.